About the airport

 Maximum height

-A telephone number that you can reach , if the flight suddenly needs to be canceled.
+A phone number where you can be reached if the flight suddenly needs to be canceled.

-Do you want to get in touch with the air traffic control tower in Skellefteå?
+Would you like to get in touch with the air traffic control tower in Skellefteå?

 Email or call:

-At Skellefteå Airport, local airport fees apply and aircraft that use Skellefteå Airport must pay airport fees.
+Local airport fees apply at Skellefteå Airport and aircraft using Skellefteå Airport must pay airport fees.

 Personal information

-On 25 May 2018, the new data protection regulation, GDPR, came into force.
-One of the purposes of the law is to safeguard personal integrity.
-The requirements for how companies handle personal data are strengthened with the new regulation.
+The new General Data Protection Regulation, GDPR, came into effect on May 25, 2018.
+One of the aims of the law is to protect personal privacy.
+The new regulation strengthens the requirements for how companies handle personal data.

-In order to fulfill our obligations to you, as well as to be able to comply with current statutes, we need to register and process various personal data about you, where we are responsible for personal data.
+In order to fulfill our commitments to you, and to comply with applicable laws, we need to register and process various personal data about you, where we are the data controller.

-We process personal data when you become a customer / supplier / employee and apply for employment with us, and also a period after your time as a customer / supplier / employee and jobseeker with us has ended.
+We process personal data when you become a customer / supplier / employee and apply for employment with us, and also for a period of time after your time as a customer / supplier / employee and job seeker with us has ended.
 Your privacy is important to us and we therefore want you to read on to find out more.

 Personal information

-A personal data is all kinds of information that can be linked to you as a person, for example: name, social security number, address, IP number, contact information such as telephone numbers and e-mail addresses.
+Personal data is any kind of information that can be linked to you as a person, for example: name, social security number, address, IP number, contact information such as telephone number and email address.

-Skellefteå City Airport AB, Box 815 931 28 Skellefteå, corporate identity number 556510-8718 is responsible for the processing of your personal data that we do ourselves or another company does on our behalf.
+Skellefteå City Airport AB, Box 815 931 28 Skellefteå, corporate registration number 556510-8718 is the data controller for the processing of your personal data that we do ourselves or another company does on our behalf.

 Data Protection Officer